jasonp000/angry-umbrella/0-zero-zazzy-zettameters/readme.md

 ### SSH

-If you'd prefer to SSH directly into the server, you should already be familiar with how to use SSH and editing from the CLI.
+If you'd prefer to SSH directly into the server (instead of, or in addition to, VSCode), you can do that as well.
+You should already be familiar with how to use SSH and editing from the CLI.
 On Windows, use an SSH client such as PuTTY or OpenSSH.
 On a Linux or Mac, use the Terminal and OpenSSH to connect to your workstation.
+Those details are out of scope for this documentaiton.

+### Get Terraform, packer, and any other server side software needed

+Make sure that you can run the `terraform` command from your remote machine, or download if necessary.
+You can also download the `packer` command for future labs.
+Git is also a useful tool for us.

 ## Create a basic AWS Instance

+Estimated Duration: 25 minutes

+After getting the above set up, you can create a basic instance in AWS!

+### Create your first AWS deployment

+You should already have some stuff ready for this

 This is a work in progress, as is most things in life.